cmotc/hoarderCache-docker/README.md

 packages in the packages.list to the sources folder.

         RUN service apt-cacher-ng start && \
         export DEBIAN_FRONTEND=noninteractive; \
-                for p in $(cat /home/packagecacher/packages.list | tr "\n" " "); do su packagecacher -c "apt-get source -yq $f"; done
+        for p in $(cat /home/packagecacher/packages.list | tr "\n" " "); do \

-TODO: disable any unnecessary services installed in the container before init, or init with a wrapper script instead.
+                su packagecacher -c "apt-get source -yq $p"; \
+                done

+Now you've installed all these packages, and they may have enabled some services we don't want to run.
+So disable every one of them:

+        RUN for s in $(ls /etc/init.d/); do \
+                update-rc.d -f $s disable; \
+                done

+And re-enable only apt-cacher-ng and unattended-upgrades

+        RUN update-rc.d apt-cacher-ng enable
+        RUN update-rc.d unattended-upgrades enable

 and finally, initialize the container.

-        RUN /sbin/init -t 0 3
+        RUN /sbin/init